-A coaching veteran for more than a decade in the high school and collegiate ranks, Joey Ashley is in his third season as assistant coach for the UTSA men's golf program.
+A coaching veteran for more than a decade in the high school and collegiate ranks, Joey Ashley recently completed his fourth season as assistant coach for the UTSA men's golf program.

 In his first year with the Roadrunners, he helped guide the program to an appearance in the Conference USA Championship Match.
 UTSA dropped a heartbreaking 3-2 decision to Charlotte to finish as the league's runner-up, one of four top-five showings for the Roadrunners in 2021-22.
 They captured the Lone Star Invitational crown, finished second at the Jim Rivers Intercollegiate and tied for fourth at the Bentwater Intercollegiate.